arslanmanzoorr/ebay_project/TECHNICAL_DOCUMENTATION.md

 ## 🎯 System Overview

-**BidSquire** is a comprehensive auction workflow management system designed to streamline the process of researching, photographing, and cataloging auction items.
+**AuctionFlow** is a comprehensive auction workflow management system designed to streamline the process of researching, photographing, and cataloging auction items.
 The system integrates with external auction platforms (primarily HiBid) and provides role-based access for different team members.

 ### Core Features